Sign Up

 Evidence-Based Management of Pressure Ulcers

-Please see the AHRQ toolkit for preventing PU in hospitals (content last reviewed in October 2014) online here (AHRQ, 2014).
-The approach to managing pressure ulcers should always focus on PREVENTION.
-Prevent the ulcer in the first place!
-If the patient develops pressure related injury (despite preventive measures), then evidence-based practice related to wound healing should be administered but always with PREVENTION in the treatment plan.
-Prevent further breakdown.
-Prevent the pressure ulcer from deteriorating or worsening to a deeper stage.
-Evidence suggests that offloading and pressure reduction/redistribution should be a primary goal of treating pressure ulcers and eliminating shearing and friction forces.
+The approach to managing PUs should always focus on PREVENTION.
+If the patient develops pressure-related injury (despite preventive measures), then evidence-based practice related to wound healing should be administered but always with PREVENTION in the treatment plan.
+Healthcare providers should also prevent the PU from deteriorating or worsening to a deeper stage.
+Evidence suggests that offloading and pressure reduction/redistribution should be a primary goal of treating PUs and eliminating shearing and friction forces.
 Addressing other key contributing or risk factors is also critical.
 Knowing what intrinsic and extrinsic factors contribute to skin breakdown is important.
-Intrinsic factors such as age, immune function, nutrition and disease states (comorbid conditions) should be considered.
+Intrinsic factors such as age, immune function, nutrition, and disease states (comorbid conditions) should be considered.
 Extrinsic factors such as dry skin, friction, transfer equipment, medications, and moisture should also be addressed.
+The scientific literature suggests PU prevention (PUP) "bundles" may be helpful (Rivera et al., 2020).
+A PUP or skin bundle is typically a group of interventions or evidence-based PUP strategies that are implemented as a package in a healthcare facility or unit.
+Components may include but are not limited to standardized staff education, competency check-offs, patient/caregiver education, risk assessment tool(s), preventive interventions by the level of risk, turning schedules, prophylactic dressings, specialized seating interventions, nutrition consults, standardized application of specialty mattresses, documentation templates and checklists and audit tools (Tayyib et al., 2016; Gaspar et al., 2019; Rivera et al., 2020).

 Maintaining adequate nutrition and hydration should be essential to PU management plans.
-Nutritional assessments should include: current and usual weight, history of involuntary weight loss, nutrition intake (protein, calories, fluid), appetite, dental health, chewing, swallowing or feeding problems, medical or surgical history affecting intake or absorption, drug/nutrient interactions, psychosocial factors (mood, finances, cooking ability, culture, preferences) and appropriate laboratory values.
-Common laboratory analysis includes serum albumin (20 days half-life indicates chronic disease state, values below 3.5g/dl indicate increased risk); serum pre-albumin has a 2 to 3 day half-life, which some providers feel may provide a more current reflection of protein stores (values below 15 mg/dl indicates increased risk); a total lymphocyte count is an indicator of protein-calorie malnutrition (values below 1,800 mm3 indicates risk); serum transferring is also a malnutrition indicator (values below 200 mg/dl indicates risk).
+Nutritional assessments should include current and usual weight, history of involuntary weight loss, nutrition intake (protein, calories, fluid), appetite, dental health, chewing, swallowing or feeding problems, medical or surgical history affecting intake or absorption, drug/nutrient interactions, psychosocial factors (mood, finances, cooking ability, culture, preferences) and appropriate laboratory values.
+Other factors to identify potential nutritional impairments include body mass index (BMI), skin fold thickness, arm circumference, etc.

-Managing excessive moisture (incontinence, sweat, spilled liquids) on the skin surface of patients at risk for PU is another critical preventive and management goal.
+Managing excessive moisture (incontinence, sweat, spilled liquids) on the skin surface of patients at risk for PUs is another critical preventive and management goal (Saindon & Berlowitz, 2020).
 Managing incontinence includes establishing a bowel and bladder program, cleansing the skin after soiling with pH-balanced cleansers, and using incontinence skin barriers (creams, ointments, etc.) to protect and maintain intact skin.
 Consider a pouching system or collection device to protect from effluence if fecal incontinence is an issue.
-Indwelling catheters may be indicated for short term use with severe incontinence-related dermatitis and difficulty managing urinary incontinence.
-In addition, limit the use of diapers, but if briefs, diapers or underpads are used, make sure they are the type that wick moisture from the skin.
+Indwelling catheters may be indicated for short-term use with severe incontinence-related dermatitis and difficulty managing urinary incontinence.
+In addition, limit the use of diapers, but if briefs, diapers, or underpads are used, make sure they are the type that wicks moisture from the skin.
+In addition, temperature plays an important role concerning moisture.
+Saindon and Berlowitz (2020) systematically reviewed the PU literature.
+One of their research study conclusions reported that "higher temperatures at the (skin) surface are transferred to deeper tissues, resulting in greater susceptibility to injury.
+Too much or too little moisture increases the coefficient of friction, with resulting increases in shear deformation of subcutaneous tissues" (and thus, leading to a potential PU).

 Addressing impaired mobility includes patient and caregiver education and establishing a turning/repositioning schedule for patients confined to the bed or a chair.
-This should include repositioning the patient every 2-4 hours with the support of bony prominences.
-Keep the head of the bed at 30 degrees or less except for tube-fed patients (but allow elevation for 1 hour after meals).
-Avoid "donuts" (rings meant for under coccyx areas) and pull the patient across the bed or a chair surface.
-Place pressure-redistribution surfaces on a bed and chair surfaces.
+This should include offloading direct pressure over bony prominences and repositioning the patient every two to four hours.
+Keeping the head of the bed raised at 30 degrees or less except for tube-fed patients (but allowing for elevation for 1 hour after meals) is also deemed important.
+Avoiding "donut" type seating cushions (rings meant for under coccyx areas) and avoiding pulling the patient across the bed or a chair surface is important for reducing friction and shearing forces.
+Pressure-redistribution surfaces on bed and chair surfaces for "at-risk" patients should also be utilized (Saindon & Berlowitz, 2020).

 Pressure Reduction and Redistribution

-There are many ways to help reduce or redistribute pressure under bony prominences.
-The most common are repositioning and the use of support surfaces.
+There are many ways to help reduce or redistribute pressure under bony prominences; the most common are repositioning and the use of support surfaces.
 Examples of support surfaces include mattresses and mattress overlays, integrated bed systems, seat cushions, seat overlays, and heel floatation devices.
-Mattresses and mattress overlays include 3 groups.
-Group 1 support surfaces do not require electricity, are relatively inexpensive and are for patients at low or moderate risk of pressure ulcers; Group 2 support surfaces may or may not be dynamic-powered devices and are appropriate for patients at moderate or high risk; Group 3 support surfaces include air-fluidized beds and are for patients at very high risk.
-The goal of these surfaces is to assist in creating an environment that enhances tissue viability and will assist in promoting healing.
+Mattresses and mattress overlays include three groups.
+Group 1 support surfaces do not require electricity, are relatively inexpensive, and are for patients at low or moderate risk of PUs.
+Group 2 support surfaces may or may not be dynamic-powered devices and are appropriate for patients at moderate or high risk.
+Group 3 support surfaces include air-fluidized beds and are for patients at very high risk.
+The goal of these surfaces is to assist in creating an environment that enhances tissue viability and promotes healing.
 The surface should prevent "bottoming out" when the patient is positioned on it.
-The surface should also assist in the prevention of shearing of tissue.
+The surface should also assist in the prevention of the shearing of tissue.

 Wound Healing

-Open pressure ulcers are wounds.
-Many become chronic wounds, and stage 3-4 pressure ulcers have been associated with a higher complication rate (especially infection and sepsis) and mortality rate than some other chronic wounds.
-Wound healing principles have been discussed in previous educational papers, but as a summary, we will review some helpful mnemonics to guide wound bed preparation and management of full-thickness open wounds.
-The first mnemonic is T-I-M-E. Schultz et al. (2003) (updated by Leaper et al., 2012) have written pivotal articles describing T-I-M-E as a way to guide clinicians in managing full-thickness wounds.
+Open PUs are wounds.
+Many become chronic wounds, and stage 3-4 PUs have been associated with a higher complication rate, especially infection and sepsis, and a higher mortality rate than other chronic wounds (Saindon & Berlowitz, 2020).
+We will review some helpful mnemonics to guide wound bed preparation and management of full-thickness open wounds.
+The first mnemonic is T-I-M-E. There are pivotal articles describing T-I-M-E to guide clinicians in managing full-thickness wounds.
+(Leaper et al., 2012; Schultz et al., 2003)

-• T stands for tissue: address non-viable tissue in the wound bed.
-Removing dead and necrotic tissue from the wound bed promotes wound healing and inflammation and reduces bacterial breeding grounds.
+• T stands for tissue: addresses non-viable tissue in the wound bed.
+Removing dead and necrotic tissue from the wound bed promotes healing and reduces bacterial breeding grounds.

-• I stand for infection and inflammation: address potential sources of bacterial contamination.
+• I stand for infection and inflammation.
+Address potential sources of bacterial contamination.
 Use excellent technique when changing the dressings and providing wound care.
 Identify early signs of infection and address them.
-Use appropriate methods (quantitative tissue cultures) if warranted to culture the wound bed.
+If warranted, use appropriate methods (quantitative tissue cultures) to culture the wound bed.
 Chronic wounds tend to be stuck in an inflammatory phase of wound healing.
-High levels of wound enzymes (MMPs or Matrix metalloproteinases) and inflammatory chemical messengers (cytokines) dominate the wound fluid of these wounds, making a very inhospitable environment for healing processes and cells.
+High levels of wound enzymes (matrix metalloproteinases [MMPs]) and inflammatory chemical messengers (cytokines) dominate the fluid of these wounds, making a very inhospitable environment for healing processes and cells.
 Consider wound dressings and topical therapies which address this and help minimize it.

 Clinical Pearl:

-Undermining (a underground cave, “lip” or shelf under the edge of a wound is often caused by shearing forces (such as when a person slides down in bed or someone slides harshly on a transfer board).
-Eliminating these forces is the only way to prevent/reduce this undermining in pressure ulcers, particularly sacral, coccyx and ischial PU.
+Undermining (an underground cave, "lip," or shelf under the edge of a wound) is often caused by shearing forces (such as when a person slides down in bed or someone slides harshly on a transfer board).
+Eliminating these forces is the only way to prevent/reduce this undermining in PUs, particularly a sacral, coccyx, and ischial PU.

 The following mnemonic illustrates similar principles for topical wound therapy:

-• D – Debride any non-viable tissue (necrotic tissue is an impediment to wound healing)
+• D – Debride any non-viable tissue (necrotic tissue impedes wound healing)

-• I – Identify and treat infection – infection is a powerful impediment to wound healing (get a biopsy versus a swab culture)
+• I – Identify and treat infection – infection is a powerful impediment to wound healing (it is recommended to get a biopsy versus a swab culture, if possible)

 • O – Open or excise closed wound edges